voxpupuli/beaker/docs/concepts/test_tagging.md

 - Tags are free form strings and will not be subjected to any correctness testing
 - Tags are NOT case sensitive
 - Tagging was added after Beaker 2.14.1.
 If you're using that version or older, this isn't available
+- `--test-tag-or` was added after Beaker 3.12.0.
+If you're using an older version, this isnt available

 ## Test Examples